rjkviegas/skills-workshops/week-1/print_rectangle_kata/README.md

 There's a file at `lib/print_rectangle.rb`.
 It contains a function called `print_rectangle`.
 The function currently returns `THIS SHOULD BE A RECTANGLE!`.
 Change it so it returns a 20x10 rectangle as above.

+## Setup

+Get this repo:

+    $ git clone git@github.com:makersacademy/skills-workshops.git

+Go into the directory for this workshop:

+    $ cd week-1/print_rectangle_kata

+Install the gems:

+    $ bundle install

 ## Tests

 Run the tests: